sateesh-github/MavenProject/README.md

 The Maven dependencies may lag behind the official releases a bit.

 If you notice some problems with this setup, please open an issue.

+sateeshKumar added few more detail to automate build as when code is going to check-in the code to git